Last updated: May 31, 2023

-Given the global context, the war in Ukraine and global health security (including COVID-19 response) will likely continue to dominate Canada’s foreign policy and development spending.
+Given the global context, the war in Ukraine and global health security, including COVID-19 response, will likely continue to dominate Canada’s foreign policy and development spending.
 Canada will also continue to focus development spending on feminist development, in line with its FIAP.
-Furthermore, Canada recently announced its inaugural Indo-Pacific Strategy, which is part of an effort to diversify diplomatic, trade, and development relations in the region, particularly in the face of heightened tensions between China and the West.
-As part of the launch of that strategy, the Government of Canada announced roughly CA$960 million (US$716 million) in development spending in the region.
+Furthermore, Canada recently announced its inaugural Indo-Pacific Strategy in November 2022, which is part of an effort to diversify diplomatic, trade, and development relations in the region, particularly in the face of heightened tensions between China and the West.
+As part of the launch of that strategy, the Government of Canada announced roughly CA$960 million ( US$716 million) in development spending in the region.

-The IAEis the main budgetary tool that funds development assistance in Canada: Generally, the IAE accounts for around 86% of Canada's overall international assistance, and on average, around 96% of the country's total international assistance is ODA-eligible.
+The IAE is the main budgetary tool that funds development assistance in Canada: In FY2020-21, the IAE funded 91% of Canada’s overall international assistance, and on average, around 96% of the country's total international assistance is ODA-eligible.

 Canada’s fiscal year runs from April 1 to March 31.
 Key stages in Canada’s budget process include:

 - Central agencies work with departments to develop budget strategies: In June, the Cabinet reviews the budget.
-From June to September, central agencies — Privy Council Office, Department of Finance, and TBS — work with government departments to incorporate the results of the Cabinet review and develop budget proposals for the Finance Minister.
-By September, all departments send budget letters to the Finance Minister, which include requests for budgetary changes;
+From June to September, central agencies, such as the Privy Council Office, Department of Finance, and TBS, work with government departments to incorporate the results of the Cabinet review and develop budget proposals for the finance minister.
+By September, all departments send budget letters to the finance minister, which include requests for budgetary changes;

 - Pre-budget consultation process begins, including public outreach and parliamentary consultations with external stakeholders: From June to August, the Department of Finance invites CSOs and other stakeholders to submit suggestions on the budget, including on development.
 The pre-budget consultation process provides direct opportunities to advocate for issues around the overall ODA envelope;

 - Minister of Finance consults with Parliament: Between October and December, the Minister of Finance releases Budget Consultation Papers and begins consultation with the House of Commons’ Standing Committees.
 During parliamentary debate on the budget, the FAAE holds hearings with the Minister of International Development.
-Participants from within government, as well as other experts, are invited to give testimony on policy areas and budget lines.
-Results of the consultation process and recommendations of the committees are considered by the Finance Minister.
+Participants from within government and other experts are invited to testify on policy areas and budget lines.
+Results of the consultation process and recommendations of the committees are considered by the finance minister.
 The Department of Finance launches its annual consultation on ODA, as required under the Official Development Assistance Accountability Act.
-While not an official part of the budget consultation, this is a critical opportunity to advocate for increases for overall ODA or specific initiatives;
+While not an official part of the budget consultation, this is a critical opportunity to advocate for increases in overall ODA or specific initiatives;

 The 'Codebook for Donor Profile Data' presents the methodology and data sources used in each section of our Donor Profiles.